TrainWeb.org Facebook Page

 Map: Ba 42 F 4 Topographic Maps

-Portions of the Claremont Branch rails have been pulled up so this train will not be making the trip to the Northeast Corridor, however trains that had done so (into the 1990s?) sometimes paused here.
+Portions of the Claremont Branch rails have been pulled up so this train will not be making the trip to the Northeast Corridor.
+Trains that had done so (until around 1990) sometimes paused here in the yard.

 Bernard Drive